 Consider appeals of determinations of unsuitability based on claims of erroneous information received as part of the background check during the application process in accordance with 803 CMR 2.17: Requirement to Maintain a Secondary Dissemination Log and 803 CMR 2.18: Adverse Employment Decision Based on CORI or Other Types of Criminal History Information Received from a Source Other than the DCJIS.

 Table C: Registration as a Laboratory Agent.
-Shall apply solely to applicants for registration as a Laboratory Agent in accordance with 935 CMR 501.803 at an MTC registered or licensed pursuant to 935 CMR 501.052, or 935 CMR 500.050: Marijuana Establishments.
+Shall apply solely to applicants for registration as a Laboratory Agent in accordance with 935 CMR 501.803: Suitability Standard for Registration as a Laboratory Agent at an MTC registered or licensed pursuant to 935 CMR 501.052: Independent Testing Laboratory, or 935 CMR 500.050: Marijuana Establishments.